Advice before submitting an application

-How do I seek pre-application advice?
+How do I apply for pre-planning advice?

-Requests for pre-application advice need to be received in writing and should be accompanied by the following information:
+All requests for pre-application advice need to be received in writing and should be accompanied by the following information:

 How long does it take?

-The pre-application advice cannot guarantee that planning permission will be granted.
+The pre-application advice cannot guarantee that planning permission will be granted

 Pre-application advice will be given by letter/email.
 Your case officer will decide whether a meeting or site visit may also be helpful.
 Site meetings cannot be offered in all cases, particularly where there is little prospect of planning permission being obtained.
 Meetings about such development are time consuming and reduce the availability of officers.
 We may sometimes recommend that you amend your proposals and a further meeting or site visit may be necessary.